Fracking in national parks illustrates our energy desperation

 “They say ignorance is bliss, and it was, but now the signs that we are on the wrong side of our civilisation’s peak are everywhere.”

 The first word on this web site’s home page is “preparing”!
-I created this site as advanced news that the North sea oil and gas fields had ‘peaked in its production’ capabilities.
+I created this site as advanced news that the North Sea oil and gas fields had ‘peaked in its products’ capabilities.

 The chancellors recent ‘incentives and subsidies’ for the small-scale oil and gas companies, to tap into the last of the smaller oil fields (deemed uneconomic to the big exploration companies) is extremely telling.

 Most signs that reveal our way of life is in trouble are subtle, some you have to read between the lines, but generally speaking, most people choose to ignore them.

 An even more telling sign of our country’s desperation to keep the lights on at any cost comes from the ironically named Environment Agency.
 Chris Smith, whose recent input into the fracking debate was to allow the controversial drilling practice into ecologically sensitive areas such as our National Parks.